Heron: Taxonomy and systematics

 Other prehistoric and fossil species are included in the respective genus accounts.
 In addition, Proherodius is a disputed fossil which was variously considered a heron or one of the extinct long-legged waterfowl, the Presbyornithidae.
-It is only known from a sternum; a tarsometatarsus assigned to it actually belongs to the paleognath Lithornis vulturinus.
+It is only known from a sternum; a tarsometatarsus that had been assigned to it actually belongs to the paleognath Lithornis vulturinus.

+Symbolic meaning in mysticism

+In Buddhism, a heron symbolizes purity, transformation, and the wisdom of the Buddha.
+In addition, as a bird that transcends elements – on the earth, in the water, and the air – the heron symbolizes the expansion of awareness and the ubiquity of consciousness.

+In some Native American cultures, this bird symbolizes renewal, rejuvenation, and rebirth – an ever-present reminder that we are all a part of a larger cycle of life and death.